jstat/jstat/doc/md/vector.md

 **mean( array )**

-Return the mean of a vector.
+Returns the mean of the `array` vector.

     jStat.mean([1,2,3]) === 2

 **fn.max( [bool,][callback] )**

-Return the mean of a vector or matrix columns.
+Returns the mean of a vector or matrix columns.

     jStat( 1, 5, 5 ).mean() === 3
     jStat([[1,2],[3,4]]).mean() === [ 2, 3 ]